-Your need to find the best particle counter for your application depends on monitoring environment, communications, desired flow rate, and the particle sizes of interest.
+Finding the best particle counter for your application depends on monitoring environment, communications, desired particle counter flow rate, and the particle sizes of interest.
 Don’t know where to start?
-Read on for an overview of the basics for choosing the method to monitor your process air.
+Read on for guidelines and considerations for choosing the right particle monitor for your application.

 All airborne particle counters sample air at a specified volumetric flow rate, or the speed of air being pulled through the particle counter.
 Flow rate units are usually in cubic-feet-per-minute (CFM) or liters-per-minute (LPM).
 Particle counters are calibrated to sample at their specified flow rates, and sizing accuracy is dependent on that flow rate.